iarchean/mailrelay-docker/README.md

 - `SIZELIMIT` -  Postfix `message_size_limit`.
 Default `15728640`.
 - `POSTFIX_ADD_MISSING_HEADERS` - add missing headers.
 Default `no`
 - `INET_PROTOCOLS` - IP protocols, eg `ipv4` or `ipv6`.
 Default `all`
+- `BOUNCE_NOTIFY` - Set to `false` to disable bounced email notification.
 - `BOUNCE_ADDRESS` - Email address to receive delivery failure notifications.
 Default is to log the delivery failure.
 - `HEADER_CHECKS` - If "true" activates a set of pre-configured header_checks.
+- `BAD_RECIPIENTS` - Set to "true" to use a bad_recipients list and discard emails send to them.

 Relay host parameters: